gsheppar/Prisma-SD-WAN-Upgrade/README.md

  1. ./upgrade_code.py -F upgrade_list.csv -V 5.5.5-b
       - -F is the CSV file and -V is the ION code
       - Please note if the code has not been pre-staged with the previous script it will have to download the code before upgrading

+ - Use the code_check.py to export to a CSV file all IONs active and download image versions
+ 1. ./code_check.py

 ### Caveats and known issues: